 Todoist (free + IAP)

-Best for speed, efficiency and working with others
+Best for working cross-platform

 Todoist doesn’t muck about.
 Adding new tasks is swift, due to a responsive interface that enables you to quickly assign tags, priorities and deadlines, and file tasks accordingly.
-There’s natural language input, so you can type in the likes of “Lunch with John on Friday” or “Update weekly schedule every Monday at 10am #team” and let Todoist deal with the drudge work.
+There’s natural language input, so you can type in the likes of “Lunch with John on Friday” or “Update weekly schedule every Monday at 10am #team” and let Todoist handle the drudge work.

 For the solo user, there are additional notable features: filters you save to the main screen that adjust your view based on user-defined criteria, and a ‘karma’ system for working up a streak of getting things done.
 But the app really excels when you collaborate with others, adding links and attachments, making comments, and digging into a task’s history.